Currently, Hotjar's Heatmaps have the following limitations:

 - Scrolling element on the < div > container: Hotjar builds Heatmaps on top of screenshots.
 When we load your page to take a screenshot of it, we check how large the page is and take a full-sized screenshot of it.
 The issue with pages that contain the scrolling part of a page within a < div > container rather than using the < body > container is that Hotjar cannot detect the scrolling content inside the < div > container when we take a screenshot.

-- iFrames: Although the iFrames are within the HTML of the page, we are unable to collect data or images within the iFrame.
-A blank space will show where the iFrame is present on the live page.
+- iFrames: Although the iFrames are within the HTML of the page, we are unable to collect data.
+Content will show within the iFrame but clicks will not be present.

 - Internet Explorer Browsers: The screenshot may appear cut-off if taken from Internet Explorer due to a browser limitation that causes the browser to stop rendering after 8,192 pixels.